 · want more practice before they join the next class

-· may not be able to attend a six-week class
+· may not be able to commit to an ongoing class

-This class will be held in a variety of locations and each team will work at their own level of proficiency.
+This class may be held in a variety of locations and each team will work at their own level of proficiency.

 Prerequisites: Introduction to K9 Nose Work, or with instructor approval